 So if you’ve got a savings account just for vacation, set up an automatic transfer on a weekly or monthly basis.
-If you’re going the analog route, make sure to pop in a certain amount of your cash to your stash jar each week before you spend it all.
+If you’re going the analog route, make sure to pop in a certain amount of your cash to your stash jar (how cute is this travel-themed one!?) each week before you spend it all.

 Easy Ways to Save Money for Vacation

 Now that you’re all set up for success, let’s dive into the top ways to actually put away some serious cash for your next vacation.
 I’ve arranged these ideas in order of easiest to hardest, but they really are all great options for saving up, so I encourage you to try as many as you can!